abboudl/Chik-p/readme.md

 ## Project Organization

 This Github repository contains a number of **modules** that perform a very specific function in Chik-p's overall build process.
 These modules are stored in dedicated subdirectories.
-There are two types of modules: **Infrastructure Deployment Modules** and **Service Modules**.
+There are two types of modules: **Infrastructure Deployment Stages** and **Service Containers**.

-Infrastructure Deployment modules are meant to be explored sequentially (i.e. 0-4).
+Infrastructure Deployment stages are meant to be explored sequentially (i.e. 0-4).
 Each has a **README** containing a set of instructions and project documentation.
 They also contain **bash**, **gcloud**, and **Ansible** scripts that drive a specific logical component of the build process.
-The  are:
+There are 5 stages:
-- **0-CTF-Infra-Initial-Setup:** explains how to generate credentials, how to set up a GCP project, and how create an administration VM for your CTF.
+- **0-Initial-Setup-Stage:** explains how to generate credentials, how to set up a GCP project, and how create an administration VM for your CTF.
 Provides a number of helper scripts.
-- **1-CTF-Infra-GCloud-Build-Scripts:** Contains a set of gcloud scripts that lay the foundation for your CTF by provisioning cloud resources such as hosts, GKE clusters, IP addresses, firewall rules, etc.
+- **1-Cloud-Resource-Provisioning-Stage:** Contains a set of gcloud scripts that lay the foundation for your CTF by provisioning cloud resources such as hosts, GKE clusters, IP addresses, firewall rules, etc.
-- **2-CTF-Infra-Wireguard-VPN-Setup:** Contains a docker image of a Wireguard VPN as well as Ansible playbooks to provision the Wireguard VM and deploy the Wireguard service.
+- **2-Wireguard-VPN-Setup-Stage:** Contains a docker image of a Wireguard VPN as well as Ansible playbooks to provision the Wireguard VM and deploy the Wireguard service.
-- **3-CTF-Infra-Host-Configuration-Playbooks:** Contains Ansible playbooks to configure hosts prior to service deployment by installing needed packages, transferring credentials (SSH Keys), and manipulating system properties.
+- **3-Host-Configuration-Stage:** Contains Ansible playbooks to configure hosts prior to service deployment by installing needed packages, transferring credentials (SSH Keys), and manipulating system properties.
-- **4-CTF-Infra-Service-Deployment-Playbooks:** Contains Ansible playbooks that deploy services stored in *Service Modules* (CTFd, ELK, HAProxy, and Nginx).
+- **4-Service-Deployment-Stage:** Contains Ansible playbooks that deploy services stored in *Service Modules* (CTFd, ELK, HAProxy, and Nginx).

-Service Modules contains one or more related services to be deployed once cloud resource provisioning and host configuration processes have completed.
-They are:
+Service Containers house one or more related services to be deployed during the **Service Deployment Stage**.
+They are 4 service containers:
 - **S1-CTF-Services-ELK:** contains docker images for a 3-node elasticsearch cluster, logstash, and Kibana.
 - **S2-CTF-Services-CTFd:** contains vanilla CTFd alongside a filebeat sidecar container.
 - **S3-CTF-Services-Nginx:** contains an Nginx Docker image alongside a filebeat sidecar container.